sgrvinod/Wide-Residual-Nets-for-SETI/README.md

 ## Classification of simulated radio signals using Wide Residual Networks for use in the search for extra-terrestrial intelligence (SETI)

-This is the repository for the paper "[___Classification of simulated radio signals using Wide Residual Networks for use in the search for extra-terrestrial intelligence___](https://arxiv.org/abs/1803.08624)".
+This is the repository for [___Classification of simulated radio signals using Wide Residual Networks for use in the search for extra-terrestrial intelligence___](https://arxiv.org/abs/1803.08624).

 The models were originally the winning entry in the [___ML4SETI___ __Code Challenge__](http://www.seti.org/ml4seti) competition, organized by the [___Search for ExtraTerrestrial Intelligence (SETI) Institute___](http://www.seti.org).